-To prevent auditory health effects of ultrasonic devices, operators should ensure that the equipment doesn’t exceed the maximum permissible exposure level.
+To prevent the auditory health effects of ultrasonic devices, operators should ensure that the equipment doesn’t exceed the maximum permissible exposure level.
 Airborne exposure can be prevented through proper engineering controls and by installing sound-absorbing materials.
 If engineering controls are not possible, personnel and operators should make use of a hearing protection gear.

 There is no doubt that the ultrasound machine is among the most important technological devices ever invented.
 A lot is known about its medical uses, such as in prenatal care, diagnosis of pain, swelling and infection in the body’s internal organs, and in the diagnosis and treatment of varying heart conditions.
-From its prevalent use in the medical field, the ultrasound technology has also practical uses in the industrial field.
-High-frequency waves are so powerful that they are incorporated in the manufacturing of aircrafts, exploration of underwater creatures, manufacturing humidifiers, welding plastics, and so on.
+From its prevalent use in the medical field, ultrasound technology has also practical uses in the industrial field.
+High-frequency waves are so powerful that they are incorporated in the manufacturing of aircraft, exploration of underwater creatures, manufacturing humidifiers, welding plastics, and so on.
 However, just like any other technology, it poses certain health effects when not used properly.
 Certain precautionary measures are needed in order to ensure the safety of individuals and/or personnel who use or operate commercial and industrial ultrasound machines.

 Comments will be approved before showing up.